Terry Crews On His Sexual Assault Lawsuit: This Is About Accountability

 Crews tweeted about the assault in October, prompted by the women who came forward accusing Harvey Weinstein of sexual assault and harassment and the backlash they faced.

 "Once the Weinstein story broke, and these women were coming out and saying what he did, and I just kept hearing ...
-'Oh boy, these women, here they come, they just want attention and a payday,'" he said.
+'Oh boy, these women, here they come, they just want attention and a payday,' " he said.
 "And I got angry.
 I got really angry, because I said, 'They're being dismissed, like this stuff is happening, it happens, it happened to me.' "

 The Brooklyn Nine-Nine actor says Adam Venit, a talent agent at William Morris Endeavor Entertainment, made sexual gestures with his tongue at him and later grabbed his genitals.
-Crews spoke with officials at the agency soon after but was was ignored, he said.
+Crews spoke with officials at the agency soon after but was ignored, he said.
 The lawsuit says "it is now time to hold Venit accountable for his sexual predatory behavior and to hold WME accountable for its conduct in condoning, ratifying, and encouraging" that behavior.

 NPR reached out to William Morris Endeavor for comment about the case.
 A spokesperson said that the company launched an investigation into the incident as soon as they learned about it, which they say was in October of this year.
 They said, "The investigation has resulted in Adam Venit being suspended without pay and demoted from his position as head of the motion picture department."